The SLaS Method

 At Sing Like a Star we teach balanced registration- the lower register and upper registers are equally strong, vibrant and ringing, and you learn to transition smoothly between the registers so your voice sounds like one voice instead of two totally different voices with a big break in the middle.

-2. Teaching contemporary singing and mix is a highly specialized skill one that requires many years of intensive training.
+2. Teaching contemporary singing and mix is a highly specialized skill– one that requires many years of intensive training.
 This is not a skill taught in University programs, where the emphasis is on classical singing.
 A good teacher needs to be continually involved in ongoing education in order to stay abreast of recent scientific developments and research; there are many facts about vocal function unknown to most of the vocal community only a few years ago that have changed the way we develop voices.
-Studio owner Tricia Grey, MM has made it her life’s mission to research and study new developments in vocal training and to make those new developments available to her readers, Associate Teachers, and students.
+Studio owner Tricia Grey, MM has made it her life’s mission to research and study new developments in vocal training and to make those new developments available to her students.

 Often, vocal training is presented with vague or undefined objectives, little feedback, and very little if any real skill building.
 Typical voice lessons consist of a random and ineffective “warm-up” followed by numerous repetitions of a song.
 This is not going to do much for your development.